N1h1l1sT/HEDNO-Oracle/README.md

 # HEDNO-Oracle
-The R and SQL code is part of my Thesis for the M.Sc in Informatics at the Aristotle University of Thessaloniki.
+The code is part of my Thesis for the M.Sc in Informatics at the Aristotle University of Thessaloniki.
-In this repository if the full code needed to access the data (provided you have been granted access), process them, perform unsupervised learning to create cluster, and supervised learning to make predictions *under R environment*.

-##For the complete version with a Graphical User Interface proceed to: https://github.com/N1h1l1sT/HEDNO-Oracle
+###For the R-only version without a Graphical User Interface proceed to: https://github.com/N1h1l1sT/Thesis-CSD-AUTh-UID-633